peter88213/yw-timeline/docs/usage.md

 The yw-timeline distribution comes with a sample configuration file located in the `sample` subfolder.
 It contains yw-timeline's default settings and options.
 This file is also automatically copied to the global configuration folder during installation.
 You best make a copy and edit it.

-- The SETTINGS section comprises the program "constants" usually not to be changed.
+- The SETTINGS section comprises the program "constants".
 If you change them, the program might behave differently than described in the documentation.
 So only touch them if you are clear about the consequences.
 - The OPTIONS section comprises options for regular program execution.
 - Comment lines begin with a `#` number sign.
 In the example, they refer to the code line immediately above.